Chloe7243/Fitmind-Enhancement/docs/source/setup.rst

 .. seealso::

-   If you’d like to build this documentation locally, visit the `setup` section of the `/docs` folder and run:
+   If you’d like to build this documentation locally, visit the `docs/` folder and run:

    .. code-block:: bash